alexlawrence/reznik/README.md

     node reznik -basePath=reznik/example -analysis=all -output=html

-###Code usage
+###Module usage

-The Node module exposes one method: *run(basePath, options)*.
+When including reznik in Node.js the module exposes the following method: *run(basePath, options)*.
-The options object accepts the same options as the command line call (using object notation).
+The options object accepts the same options as the command line call.
+The default return type is an object.